Allaeddineattia/Allaeddineattia/README.md

 ### Hi there 👋
 My name is Alla Eddine ATTIA and I was born in September 23, 1996.
-I'm a software Engineer and I like building free softwares.
+I'm a software Engineer and I like building free software.

 - 🔭 I’m currently working at FIS Tunis as a Software Engineer.
 I'm working on trading servers and exchange gateways using C++.